japila-books/spark-structured-streaming-internals/docs/DataStreamWriter.md

 foreachBatchWriter: (Dataset[T], Long) => Unit
 ----

-The function that is used as the batch writer in the <<spark-sql-streaming-ForeachBatchSink.md#, ForeachBatchSink>> for <<foreachBatch, foreachBatch>>
+The function that is used as the batch writer in the [ForeachBatchSink](spark-sql-streaming-ForeachBatchSink.md) for <<foreachBatch, foreachBatch>>

 | foreachWriter
 |